adamsolimancs/adamsolimancs/README.md

 **Welcome to my GitHub!**

-- 🎓 Computer Science student at NYU
+- 🎓 Computer Science at NYU
 - 🌱 I’m currently learning full-stack development and aritificial intelligence.
 - 📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/adam-soliman-71256b291/)